Here’s how we increased average session duration by 281.05% & reduced post promotion CPC by 70%

 The problem is that content marketing efforts are also becoming a zero-sum game.

 The rich literally get richer while the poor continue to languish in obscurity.

-That means ‘more’ won’t work unless it’s ‘better,’ too.
+That means ‘more’ content creation won’t work unless it’s ‘better,’ too.

 Yes, quantity is still important.
-But if quality is subjective, how exactly do you go about making something ‘better’?
+But if quality is subjective, how exactly do you plan your content strategy around making something ‘better’?

 Or even proving it to customers, bosses, and clients?

 That’s what we set out to answer in this content marketing case study.